dward2/BME547/Lectures/intro_to_gui.md

 functionality, licensing considerations, easy of use, and personal preferences.

-In class, we will be discussing the use of the `tkinter` package as it is relatively easy to use and is part of the Python install,
+In class, we will be discussing the use of the `tkinter` package as it is relatively easy to use and is part of the Python install.

 ## Tk Info
 ### Importing `tkinter`